 The cake itself is a new world take on an old European tradition of “soaked” cakes.
 It has become popular in Central America and the United States with different areas adding their own touches to make the cake even more unique.

-What is a Tres Leches Cake made of?
+What Is A Tres Leches Cake Made Of?

 Tres leches cake is made with a unique combination of whole milk (or heavy cream), evaporated milk, and sweetened condensed milk that is soaked into a simple sponge cake.